vladkinoman/just-my-notes/books/best-computer-science-books.md

 **[Patterns of Enterprise Application Architecture](https://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture) by Martin Fowler, David Rice, Matthew Foemmel, Edward Hieatt, Robert Mee, Randy Stafford (could be outdated; relational databases still play a large role in many enterprise applications, but this material either predates or ignores other types of storage like distributed file systems (e.g., HDFS) and key-value storage (e.g., Redis); and with so many web applications using cloud services, horizontal scaling is practically a must for anything serious; this is a book you might want on your shelf because people may occasionally mention some of the patterns it describes (such as Active Record and Unit of Work; also, many of the patterns in the general section at the end of the book are quite good); amazing!)**

+[Pattern Hatching: Design Patterns Applied](https://www.goodreads.com/book/show/85063.Pattern_Hatching) by John M. Vlissides (found this one on my GoogleDrive; this book was recommended by Alexander Khizha for the second course work; John Vlissides goes through design of an imaginary file system, exploring and applying design patterns; good)

 [How to Design Programs: An Introduction to Programming and Computing](http://www.htdp.org/) by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, Shriram Krishnamurthi (free book; more like a book on programming; unlike other introductory books, it focuses on the program design process; this approach fosters a variety of skills--critical reading, analytical thinking, creative synthesis, and attention to detail--that are important for everyone, not just future computer programmers; a true gem if you are learning to program, but a bit too slow-paced if you already are a proficient programmer; good!)

+**[REFACTORING: IMPROVING THE DESIGN OF EXISTING CODE](https://www.goodreads.com/book/show/44936.Refactoring) BY MARTIN FOWLER (LEGEND!)**

+**[WORKING EFFECTIVELY WITH LEGACY CODE](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) BY MICHAEL C. FEATHERS (LEGEND!)**

 **[UML Distilled: A Brief Guide to the Standard Object Modeling Language](https://www.goodreads.com/book/show/85001.UML_Distilled) by Martin Fowler (amazing!)**

+**[THE MYTHICAL MAN-MONTH: ESSAYS ON SOFTWARE ENGINEERING](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) BY FREDERICK P. BROOKS JR. (A COLLECTION OF ESSAYS ON THE MANAGEMENT AND PLANNING OF GOOD SOFTWARE ENGINEERING; LEGEND!)**

 ### API